1 Day Zion National Park Itinerary: How to Maximize Your Time

 The Las Vegas airport is actually the closest airport to Zion National Park.
 Salt Lake City is next at 311 miles.

-If you are looking for easy Zion National Park Hikes for kids I suggest the Riverside Walk.
+If you are looking for easy Zion National Park Hikes I suggest the Riverside Walk.
 This was my favorite hike and offered an easy hike with unbelievable views.

 Most of the moderate hikes have drop-offs.
 There are not always railings either so use your own judgement when traveling with small children.

 I found that you do not have to do the tougher hikes to thoroughly enjoy the park.
-Do what is best for you and your kids.
+Do what is best for you and your traveling group.
 No matter which hike you choose you will not be disappointed.
-Check the hike descriptions here.

 There are 12 hiking trails at Zion National Park.
 They are: